 Mastering the things on this list will save you time, money and will be a lot healthier for you, because you get to control what and how much ingredients go in.
 Cooking can also be fun, (except the washing up!) and will give you a great sense of achievement when you sit down to enjoy what you’ve just made.

-This might sound a bit boring, but it’s really essential to know a few things about preparing and storing food safely – you don’t want to end up with food poisoning!
+This might sound a bit boring, but it’s really essential to know a few things about preparing and storing food.

 Clean.
 Wash hands and surfaces often.
 Separate.
 Keep raw meat, poultry eggs and seafood and their juices away from ready-to-eat food.
 Cook.
-Make sure that raw meat, poultry, seafood and eggs are cooked at the right temperatures to kill any harmful bacteria.
+Make sure that raw meat, poultry, seafood and eggs are cooked at the right temperatures.
 Chill.
 Refrigerate your food promptly.
 Don’t leave food out at room temperature for more than 2 hours – 1 hour if the room temperature is above 90F (32.2C).

 2. How to Make Pasta